 Why it matters

-- The dissent from Justices Kagan, Sotomayor, and Jackson highlights concerns over politicization and the erosion of agency autonomy.
+• The dissent from Justices Kagan, Sotomayor, and Jackson highlights concerns over politicization and agency autonomy under presidential control.

 What’s next

-- Oral arguments are scheduled for December, which will clarify the court's stance on executive removal powers.
+• Oral arguments are scheduled for December, which will further clarify the court's stance on executive removal powers.